vatsalkeshav/instructions-wasmedge-runwasi/BLOG/README.md

 _*I didn't know any of that when I applied for this project - but that's a story for another time.
 I knew some Rust though._

 ### __The Fellowship__
+_Always be part of a team, even when alone_

 I applied for this quest on the [LFX mentorship portal](https://mentorship.lfx.linuxfoundation.org/#projects_all), prepared the pre-test and this journey started.
 Me, [Rust](https://www.rust-lang.org/) and the wise mentors by my side - [Vincent Lin](https://github.com/CaptainVincent) and [Yi Huang](https://github.com/0yi0) - were the pilgrims.

 *What was the underlying motivation behind all this?*